yvanvds/interact/README.md

 All the libraries above are developed by yvan vander sanden.

-The Interact Server also uses the [Actipro SyntaxEditor](https://www.actiprosoftware.com/products/controls/wpf/syntaxeditor).
-If you are a developer and you do not have a license for this product, please open the project properties - Build page and remove the conditional compilation symbol `WithSyntaxEditor`.
+The Interact Server also uses the [Actipro SyntaxEditor](https://www.actiprosoftware.com/products/controls/wpf/syntaxeditor) and the .NET Language Add-on.
+If you are a developer and you do not have a license for these products, please open the project properties - Build page and remove the conditional compilation symbol `WithSyntaxEditor`.
 This will still allow you to work on most of the code, but not on the parts that require the Code Editor.